What is The Zachman Framework?

 - Who? – This represents the interaction and organizational units between both technology and other individuals.

-- Why – This represents overall strategies and business goals into specific means.
+- Why? – This represents overall strategies and business goals into specific means.

 The matrix format represents actors and their relationships with decision criteria.